camber.nextflow

 Args

-: str- Supply a remote nextflow pipeline or a local one in the private stash.
+: str- The full Nextflow command to run the pipeline.
 For remote pipelines, you can discover them more in nf-core pipelines.

-: str- The size of the engine.
+: str- The size of the node.
 One of

 XMICRO